 Nestled among Bolar, Oliver and Little mountains Lake Moomaw is a jewel about 90 minutes drive north of Roanoke.
 Because it is completely surrounded by the George Washington National Forest this beautiful lake has been spared development.
 Access to the entire lake is open but boat ramps are primarily undeveloped and suited only to watercraft that can be carried, with the exception one small marina operated at the southern tip of the lake.
 The lake is quite deep and boasts healthy populations of reproducing brown and rainbow trout.
 The state periodically stocks both large and smallmouth bass to supplement the existing populations.

-Phillpot Reservoir is relatively small in surface area but rich in shoreline.
+Phillpot Lake is relatively small in surface area but rich in shoreline.
 Backed up behind the Army Corps of Engineers Phillpot Dam project, the reservoir is deep and boasts lots of small coves providing great cover for the resident populations of bass and walleye.
 Access is very good with public boat ramps at Fairystone State Park and various locations throughout the Fairystone Farms Wildlife Management Areas.

 There is no residential development along its shoreline but there are numerous facilities scattered throughout the reservoir such as boat landings, campgrounds, picnic areas, beaches, and hiking trails.